bogdanbojan/mha/README.md

 *TODOs*

+- Fix gh workflow that deals with terraform apply.
+The gh workflow for terraform plan and pushing to ECR works.
+The gh workflow succeeds when applying the cluster configuration but fails on the k8s one because it cannot read the region from the tf state.
+Locally there is *no issue* in building/deploying everything.
 - Less hardcoded variables in the terraform configurations.
 - Less hardcoded variables in the k8s configuration.
 Maybe opt for helm charts.
 - Clearer k8s deployment with proper namespaces.